12 Different Types of Spanish Horse Breeds

 Also, they have muscular thighs, with a long rump and ample.
 The breed is incredibly docile, agile, active, and responsive.
 It is resilient, steady, and powerful and can get through challenging circumstances without much help.

-The horses are simple to handle, easy to train, and cooperative with riders and handlers.
+The horses are simple to handle, train, and cooperate with riders and handlers.

 3. Pottok